Walrus (Marvel Comics): Fictional character biography

 The Walrus is a supervillain and foe of Spider-Man.
 He wears a costume that resembles a walrus.
 Despite being physically strong, he proves to be completely inept at villainy.
-While most supervillains are interested in stealing money or taking over the world, but just like any other monsters (e.g., kaiju), the Walrus was content with mindless property damage; reminiscent of the Hulk.
+While most supervillains are interested in stealing money or taking over the world, but just like any other monsters (e.g., kaiju), the Walrus was content with mindless property damage; reminiscent of the Hulk, as well as his enemies, the Abomination, Juggernaut, and Rhino (also one of Spider-Man's enemies).
 He considered his role as a supervillain as that of a "mass-destructionist".
 The man who would eventually become the Walrus was once a taxicab driver named Hubert Carpenter (a reference to "The Walrus and the Carpenter" poem from Through the Looking-Glass).
 Hubert's uncle Humbert (a mad scientist/eccentric janitor) used devious experimental technology to endow Hubert with the attributes of a walrus that would surely make him into an eminent supervillain.
-Hubert, now with the "proportionate speed, strength and agility of a walrus", started causing havoc.
+Hubert, now possessing the "proportionate speed, strength and agility of a walrus", started causing havoc.
 He fought the New Defenders and the second Frog-Man before collapsing.

 Then he teamed with the deadly and nefarious White Rabbit, forming the Terrible Two.
 They fought Spider-Man and were easily beaten.
 One of their common goals was to murder Frog-Man, who had humiliated them both in the past.
 However, it was soon revealed that Frog-Man had little to worry about, as the Walrus is the sort of supervillain that has to wear velcro shoes in order to avoid accidentally tying his shoes to each other.
 The Walrus is not the smartest villain, as he tends to make the most stupid remarks, which even made Spider-Man laugh uncontrollably at him, allowing the Walrus to punch and knock him down.
 The fact that the Walrus also wears a large rainbow "W" on the front of his costume also tends to make his enemies laugh at him.